mckennalab/FlashFry/README.md

 #### Why the does the output file look the way it does?

 We orignially wanted the output to work with common analysis tools such as BEDTools.
 This meant a format that encoded specific details into BED-file columns, as well as leaving off a traditional header line in favor of listing column details in the header section.
-In the end this had limited utility, especially when we added the capability to annotate with BED files to FlashFry.
+In the end this had limited utility, especially when we added the capability to annotate the output with BED files directly.

 #### How much memory should I give FlashFry?